MicrosoftDocs/azure-docs/articles/azure-maps/about-azure-maps.md

 Azure Maps uses a key-based authentication scheme.
 When you create your account, two keys are generated.
 To authenticate for Azure Maps services, you can use either key.

+[!Note]
-Note - Azure Maps shares customer-provided address/location queries ("Queries") with third-party TomTom for mapping functionality purposes.
+Azure Maps shares customer-provided address/location queries ("Queries") with third-party TomTom for mapping functionality purposes.
 Queries aren't linked to any customer or end user when shared with TomTom and can't be used to identify individuals.
-The Mobility services, which include integration with Moovit, are currently in [PREVIEW](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+The Mobility services, which include integration with Moovit, are currently in [preview](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Microsoft is currently in the process of adding TomTom, Moovit, and AccuWeather to the Online Services Subcontractor List.